How to Protect Your Identity

 Tips for Keeping Your Information Secure

-- Regularly review your account activity and report any suspicious activity.
-To report activity, or file a dispute, click here.
+- Regularly review your account activity and immediately report anything suspicious.
+To report suspicious activity, or file a dispute, click here.

 - Keep Greater Nevada informed with your most current contact information at all times, so we can alert you when potential fraud is detected.

 - Set up VISA Purchase Alerts.
 Once enrolled, you can establish specific alert triggers.
 Anytime a qualified VISA transaction takes place that meets your defined parameters, you’ll receive an alert in seconds via email and/or SMS text message.
 For more information click here.

 - Set up account alerts in GNCU's eBranch to check balances and deposit activity.
 To learn how to set up alerts, click here.
 Within the tutorial, the “alerts” tab will be located under account services.

 - Insert – don’t swipe your debit card.
 The EMV chip in your debit card provides the highest level of security available for protecting your card information.
 Always insert your card and avoid swiping it whenever possible.

 - Ensure that each person listed on an account has separate online banking login information.
 For example: Person A and Person B are both on an account together, both Person A and Person B have separate login IDs and passwords.
 Please use the login information associated with yourself, not the joint owner.

 - Secure your personal devices by placing locks on phones and computers.
 Enable the security features on mobile devices, especially if you have contacts, banking websites and applications saved.